mjj6411770/nie_toolbox_shared/README.md

 ## Resampling

-The paper states that the unevenly sampled signal is integrated into the preprocess method.
+This part of the code is only used for catalase NIE data and can be omited for the data recorded with commonly used potentiostats.

 ```matlab
   Sig1 = Sig1.Preprocess("PA","N","Y","Y");